-'Staycations' for my family were always planned around fresh air, great food and spending the least amount of time in Southern California traffic.
+'Staycations' for my family were always planned around fresh air, great food and soaking up the local vibe at one of our favorite spots along the California coast.
 I grew up smack-dab in between Los Angeles and Santa Barbara, both of which have endless amounts of entertainment, beauty and culture.
 But when deciding between driving the 60 miles on the 405 freeway to L.A. versus the 60 miles of coastal serenity to Santa Barbara, my family chose the latter.
 That gorgeous drive up the 101 freeway never gets old--thousands of acres of California's farms ultimately give way to majestic mountains and the Pacific Ocean.
-Between the years of family trips to Santa Barbara and the years of driving through the Santa Ynez Mountains on my way to and from college, I came to master the 24-hour "must do's" in Santa Barbara County.

-Whether you are extending your stay before or after any of the Southern California Backroads trips or just planning a California road trip, I highly recommend exploring the history, beauty and tranquility Santa Barbara County has to offer.
+Whether you are extending your stay before or after our Backroads Santa Barbara & Ojai Bike Tour or just planning a California road trip, I highly recommend exploring the history, beauty and tranquility Santa Barbara County has to offer.
 Here are some of my local favorites.

 Santa Barbara's Culinary Highlights

 I cannot not start a "must do" list without food recommendations.

 La Super-Rica Taqueria • 622 N. Milpas Street, Santa Barbara 93103

 La Super-Rica is a casual and family-run dining experience.
 You will almost always find a queue that stretches out the door, partially because the food is just that good and partially because Julia Child told Bon Appétit Magazine, The New Yorker and Good Morning America that La Super-Rica was her favorite restaurant in Santa Barbara.
 While some people argue with Child that La Super-Rica is good but not the best Mexican food choice in Santa Barbara, it certainly dishes up some wonderfully authentic and tasty homemade cuisine.